Timothy403/Python-Fundamentals-Notes/CodeWars1Multiples.md

 ```

 - I think this is stupidly simple but need to be noted..
-you make a variable and make it = to 0 so it can exist and be empty and then in a loop you can use it as a sort of counter or storage by saying:
+You make a variable and make it = to 0 so it can exist and be empty and then in a loop you can use it as a sort of counter or storage by saying:
 "x = x" and then some operation after it, im realising as i write that it would have to be a "1" instead of a "0" if you want to multiply
 and then
 ```Python
 total_sum = 0
 total_sum = total_sum + current_number
 ```
-you must return to end a while loop or def and usually you need to return aka output the data, in this case total_sum, for it to be useful
+You must return to end a while loop or def and usually you need to return aka output the data, in this case total_sum, for it to be useful

 - lastly I understood I needed to use % to check for a multiple but I did not know the correct syntax, I wrote:
   ```Python